r3bl-org/r3bl-open-core/README.md

 <a id="markdown-r3bl_rs_utils" name="r3bl_rs_utils"></a>

-This crate is the first thing that's described above.
+This crate is related to the first thing that's described above.
 It provides lots of useful functionality to help you build TUI (text user interface) apps, along w/ general niceties & ergonomics that all Rustaceans 🦀 can enjoy 🎉:

 This crate provides lots of useful functionality to help you build TUI (text user interface) apps, along w/ general niceties & ergonomics that all Rustaceans 🦀 can enjoy 🎉: